 DAX 30 index is one of the most commonly traded indicators in the world, because the DAX30 trend is easy to notice, making it the most popular trading market.

-The DAX 30 index, known as GER30 or DE30, is a stock market index that includes the top 30 most valuable companies on the German stock exchange.
+The DAX 30 index, known as GER30 or DE30, includes the top 30 most valuable companies on the German stock exchange.
 It symbolizes Germany's economy and contains some of Europe's most important industrial and technology firms.

 The DAX index has increased in value from 1,000 to around 11,000 since its inception in 1988, which is a 1,000% gain.